 It is also recommended that you always wear heavy denim work trousers that fit snugly and do not drag on the ground.
 Nothing should be loose hanging.
 Plus if you have a long or braided hair, it’s recommended that you pin your hair up or securely tuck it in your shirt or helmet system.

 How to Fell a Tree Using a Chainsaw

 Cutting down a tree is serious business that should not be taken lightly.
-You will be using a chainsaw, which has its own, unique risks to do this job.
-The tree, itself, can also pose some serious risks, if you aren't careful.
+You will be using the best battery chainsaw, which has its own, unique risks to do this job.
+The tree, itself, can also pose some serious risks, if you aren’t careful.
 Never take on this kind of job until you are absolutely certain about what you are doing.
-Take extra time during preparation, just to make sure that you don't overlook anything related to the task at hand.
+Take extra time during preparation, just to make sure that you don’t overlook anything related to the task at hand.